julzaza/wildwitchherbs/_posts/2026-05-11-dandelion-root-for-breakouts.md

 Long before dandelions became lawn weeds, they were gathered as spring food and household medicine across much of Europe.

-In folk herbalism, dandelion root became especially associated with heaviness, sluggish digestion, and skin troubles believed to come from internal stagnation after winter.
+In folk herbalism, dandelion root became especially associated with heaviness, sluggish digestion, and skin troubles believed to come from internal stagnation.

-## Dandelion Root (Taraxacum officinale)
+## Why People Used Dandelion Root (Taraxacum officinale):

-Why people used it:
+In many traditional herbal systems, skin eruptions were not viewed as isolated problems.

+Instead, people often associated chronic breakouts with:
-- Traditionally used for sluggish digestion
+- sluggish digestion
+- rich winter diets
-- Associated with bitter spring tonics
+- lack of bitter foods
-- Often used for oily or congested skin
-- Connected with heaviness and internal stagnation
+- internal heaviness

-Unlike softer green spring herbs, dandelion root developed a reputation as a stronger bitter remedy.

-In older village traditions, bitter herbs were often consumed during spring after months of preserved foods, animal fats, and limited fresh plants.
-Dandelion became one of the most common seasonal herbs gathered for this purpose.
+- poor elimination

+Dandelion root became one of the classic spring bitters used when skin felt oily, congested, or persistently troubled.

+Rather than cooling irritation directly, the herb was more often associated with improving internal movement and digestion over time.

 ---